I know, I know …eew, right?

 You could also, theoretically, try to become a real foot model with an agency.
 However, we’re assuming you’re not in the market for a major career change.
 Since the road to becoming a professional foot model typically requires professional level photos, takes a long time to book a meeting and sign with a company who may or may not find work for you, and generally requires much more effort, we’re going to focus on the first two options.

 If you are trying to break into the professional foot model industry, gaining an impressive foot pic following is a great way to impress professional modeling agencies.

 Step 2: Take Pictures of Your Feet.

 Be sure you have a decent camera and good lighting.
+You might want to check out the Canon Rebel, which is a recommended choice as a beginner camera.
 If you have a friend who is willing to take some photos for you, it widens the range of angles you’re able to shoot from.
 We suggest googling foot pictures to get some ideas.
 Find more help on photo shoot ideas below.

 Step 3: Post the Pictures and Earn Money